rhjacobsen/CN_workshops/Installation_guide.md

 4. Install the GNS3.
 Open the Windows PowerShell running it as an administrator.
 Navigate to the folder where you unpacked the virtual machine and run the script '''create-vm.ps1'''.
 You should get an output like [this](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/gns3-vm-capture.png) and you GNS3 VM should be visible in the [Hyper-V Manager](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/hypervman-capture.png).
 Note that you might need to enable ExecutionPolicy on you machine to allow for [this](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/executionpolicy-capture.png).
 5. Run GNS3.
 You may need to run GNS3 as administrator to get access to the GNS3 VM.
 Selected 'cancel' if you are asked to create a new project.
 6. Go to Edit->Preferences and setup the [server](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/gns3-pref1-capture.png) to run GNS3 locally and the [virtual server](https://github.com/rhjacobsen/CN_workshops/blob/master/Docs/Figs/gns3-pref2-capture.png) to host the virtualization environment.
+7. Clone the git repository for the CN workshops (or simply download files and unpack).
+Command: ''git clone''

 ----